// FAQ

 How much does Becki cost?

-Pricing goes live at launch.
-Designed to be sustainable, never extractive.
-If you're on the launch email list, you'll know the day pricing publishes.
+Pricing is designed to be sustainable, never extractive.
+Sign up and you'll know the day pricing changes.

-Drop your email at becki.io.
-You'll get an email the day Becki launches.
+Drop your email at becki.io and your Becki download link is on the way.
 That's it.
 No spam, no follow-up nudges.
-If you want off the list before then, email hello@becki.io and you're out.
+If you ever want out, email hello@becki.io and you're out.

 Can I export or delete my data?